oprypin/crsfml/docs/tutorials/system/time.md

 ## Time in SFML

 Unlike many other libraries where time is a number of milliseconds, or a decimal number of seconds, SFML doesn't impose any specific unit or type for time values.
-Instead it leaves this choice to the user through a flexible class: [Time]({{book.api}}/Time.html).
+Instead it leaves this choice to the user through a flexible class: [SF::Time][].
 All SFML classes and functions that manipulate time values use this class.

-[Time]({{book.api}}/Time.html) represents a time period (in other words, the time that elapses between two events).
+[SF::Time][] represents a time period (in other words, the time that elapses between two events).
 It is *not* a date-time class which would represent the current year/month/day/hour/minute/second as a timestamp, it's just a value that represents a certain amount of time, and how to interpret it depends on the context where it is used.

 ## Converting time

-A [Time]({{book.api}}/Time.html) value can be constructed from different source units: seconds, milliseconds and microseconds.
-There is a (non-member) function to turn each of them into a [Time]({{book.api}}/Time.html):
+A [SF::Time][] value can be constructed from different source units: seconds, milliseconds and microseconds.
+There is a (non-member) function to turn each of them into a [SF::Time][]:

 ```crystal
 t1 = SF.microseconds(10000)